 Most divorces can be characterized as “contested.”
 This means that the spouses have one or more issues (such as property division, maintenance or child custody) on which they need to come to terms.
 Contested divorces can be resolved in a few different ways:

 Mediation is a process that involves the spouses and their respective lawyers working with a neutral third-party “mediator” to reach an amicable resolution.
-The mediator offers suggestions and helps the spouses see the issues from each other’s point of view, but does not make any decisions on their behalf.
+The mediator offers suggestions and helps the spouses see the issues from each other’s point of view but does not make any decisions on their behalf.

 The collaborative approach involves the spouses and their attorneys working together with the common goal of finalizing the terms of their divorce without court involvement.
 In a collaborative divorce, the spouses will often hire accountants, social workers and other experts who can help them make informed decisions.
 The collaborative model has recently gained popularity and is proven to work for those spouses who are willing to commit to the process.

 When mediation and negotiation are off of the table, divorcing spouses may have no choice but to resolve their differences in court.
 In many cases, however, divorcing spouses will still find a way to settle before trial, or they may be able to resolve certain issues out of court in order to minimize the scope and costs of litigation.
+Carmel divorce attorney Joshua Hains has handled numerous divorce cases both in and out of court, and he is well prepared to help you resolve your case as efficiently as possible.

 In an uncontested divorce, there are no issues left to be resolved.
 The spouses are in full agreement on how to divide their assets and parenting time, and they have settled on any financial support obligations that will apply after their divorce.